Lower Your Mobile & Land Line Phone Costs

 Ting is a mobile phone service that caters to people tired of dealing with complicated billing plans from carriers like AT&T or Verizon.
 Their slogan is ‘Mobile That Makes Sense.’

-We have been using this service for a while.
-It worked everywhere on our driving trip from Florida to Pennsylvania and our recent visit to Portland, Oregon.
-Here is the Coverage map.
+We have used this service for three years.
+It worked everywhere on our driving trip from Florida to Pennsylvania and Portland, Oregon visits.

 Tech Support: Here is another area where Ting shines.
 No phone trees, no overseas call centers, and seldom any wait.
-You call Ting with a problem, and you get a real, native English speaking human, my experience has been excellent with them.
 The support personnel knows the business, are not following scripts, and get things done.

-Other Ting Advantages: Like most other providers, Ting provides free voice mail, caller ID, call waiting, etc. Also, one service they provide is free WiFi tethering!
-Most other providers charge an extra $20-$30 a month for this.
-Ting does not care how many devices you tether to your phone.
+Other Ting Advantages: Like most other providers, Ting provides free voice mail, caller ID, call waiting, etc. Ting does not care how many devices you tether to your phone.
 You pay for the data you use, period.